In Search Of Yummy-ness

 Enjoy leftover crisp at room temperature with Greek yogurt for breakfast, or reheat portions in the microwave and top with ice cream or whipped cream for another round of dessert (or even a special breakfast-no judgment here!).

-I hope you enjoy making this recipe!
+I hope you enjoy making this apple crisp recipe with oats and melted butter!
 If you give it a try, let me know how it turned out in the comments below!

 Bowl of Apple Crisp with Oats and Pecans covered in a scoop of ice cream with a spoon.